 You can book two round-trip tickets to Hawaii with this Chase bonus.
 So much for Hawaii being an expensive place to get to, right?

-This is an example where Chase’s transfer partners really shine, as you have several options to book round-trip flights to the Hawaiian islands for about 25,000 points each – or far less.
+This is an example where Chase transfer partners really shine, as you have several options to book round-trip flights to the Hawaiian islands for about 25,000 points each – or far less.

 If you time it right, you can get to Hawaii for under 12,000 Southwest Rapid Rewards points, as with this round-trip flight from Oakland (OAK) to Maui (OGG).
-And because Chase points transfer to Southwest on a 1:1 basis, this 80,000-point sign-up bonus is enough for a family of six to go to Hawaii!
+And because Chase points transfer to Southwest on a 1:1 basis, this 100,000-point sign-up bonus is enough for eight roundtrip tickets to Hawaii!

 There are some other great ways to get to Hawaii using points.
 Another option is transferring your points to British Airways, which you can use to book flights to Hawaii on American Airlines.
 And while American charges 45,000 AAdvantage miles for a round-trip from the West Coast, you can book the exact same flights for just 26,000 British Airways Avios.
-That means you’ll have enough for three round-trip tickets.
+That means you’ll have enough for four round-trip tickets, since you’d earn at least 104,000 points by meeting the spending requirements.

 The trick here is that you have to fly from the West Coast, specifically Los Angeles (LAX) and Phoenix (PHX).
 You can fly from both cities to all four major Hawaiian airports at this low price.
 Chase points transfer to British Airways on a 1:1 basis, so you’ll be set.